LironCareto/RedditTools/README.md

-# ReditTools
+# RedditTools

-ReditTools is a Chrome extension that enhances the Reddit user experience by hiding posts and comments from accounts newer than a configurable number of days.
+RedditTools is a Chrome extension that enhances the Reddit user experience by hiding posts and comments from accounts newer than a configurable number of days.
 Useful if your favorite subreddits are infested with bots.
 It also supports a whitelist of usernames to exclude from filtering.

 ## Features